dowjones/opensearch-blog/BLOG.md

 </details>

 ##### Sink : OpenSearch

 As you must have noticed in the architecture, we utilize opensearch to ship to and store traces.
 [Opensearch](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) is a community-driven, open source fork of Elasticsearch and Kibana.
 This project includes OpenSearch (derived from Elasticsearch 7.10.2) and OpenSearch Dashboards (derived from Kibana 7.10.2).
 Additionally, the OpenSearch project is the new home for previous distribution of Elasticsearch (Open Distro for Elasticsearch)

-Elasticsearch has long been a primary storage backend for Jaeger.
-Due to its fast search capabilities and horizontal scalability, Elasticsearch makes an excellent choice for storing and searching trace data, along with other observability data.
-Once AWS open sourced data prepper, we were able to use it to transform and ship traces to opensearch.
+OpenSearch makes an excellent choice for storing and searching trace data, along with other observability data due to its fast search capabilities and horizontal scalability.

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/tracing_step3.png" align="center" >

 Jaeger collector and data prepper can be configured to ship traces to the same opensearch.
-Both deployment create their own index with a mutually exclusive prefix for index name.
+Both deployments create their own index with a mutually exclusive prefix for index name.
 The opensearch can be configured with index patterns to create two views, one for jaeger traces and the other for otel traces.
 Trace analytics and Jaeger UI(Query component) are configured to analyze their own indexes based on prefix and do not collide with each other.
 This allows for a single opensearch with multiple data formats existing side by side.

 ##### Step 4 : Vizualization

 Once you reach this point, the difficult part is over.
-You should have distributed traces created, context propagated and sampled using tail based sampling, transformed and exported to opensearch under different index patterns.
+You should have distributed traces created, context propagated, and sampled using tail based sampling, transformed, and exported to opensearch under different index patterns.

-Now is the part where you actually get to use the pipeline and vizualize these traces to run queries, build dashboard, setup alerting.
-While Trace Analytics OpenSearch Dashboards plugin is a managed plugin that comes with opensearch, we host our own [Jaeger Frontend/UI](https://www.jaegertracing.io/docs/1.28/frontend-ui/) which provides a simple jaeger UI to query for distributed traces with Traces View and Traces Detail View.
+Now is the part where you actually get to use the pipeline and visualize these traces to run queries, build dashboards, setup alerting.
+While Trace Analytics OpenSearch Dashboards plugin is a managed plugin that comes with opensearch, we host our own [Jaeger Frontend/UI](https://www.jaegertracing.io/docs/1.28/frontend-ui/) with a simple jaeger UI to query for distributed traces with Traces View and Traces Detail View.
 We deploy Jaeger Query as a deployment within the EKS cluster.
-Jaeger query can be deployed as a deployment with a horizontal pod autoscaler attached.
+Jaeger query can be deployed as a deployment with a horizontal pod autoscaler.

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/tracing_step4.png" align="center" >

 - **Jaeger UI(query)**

-To vizualize your traces with jaeger we need to run a jaeger query. jaeger-query serves the API endpoints and a React/Javascript UI.
+To visualize your traces with jaeger we need to run a jaeger query. jaeger-query serves the API endpoints and a React/Javascript UI.
 The service is stateless and is typically run behind a load balancer :

 <details>
   <summary>Helm Chart for Jaeger Query</summary>